k-kashapov/ASM_Resident/README.md

 # ASM_Resident
-Resident program, that processes key press and time step interruptions in DOS
+A resident program, that processes key press and time step interruptions in DOS

 # Overview
 This is a resident program written for DOS using Assembly language.